sids/lein-run/README.markdown

 lein-run is extremely useful when you want to launch long-running Clojure process from the command line.
-For example, it can be used to start a server (a web server like Compojure) or to start a process that will run in an infinite loop (a process waiting for a messages from a message queue, a twitter client etc.)
+For example, it can be used to start a server (a web server like Compojure) or to start a process that will run in an infinite loop (a process waiting for messages from a message queue, a twitter client etc.)

 Setup
 -----